lotten/daoopt/README.md

 DAOOPT: Distributed AND/OR Optimization
 =======================================

-An implementation of sequential and distributed AND/OR Branch and Bound for combinatorial optimization problems expressed as MPE (max-product) queries over graphical models like Bayes and Markov networks.
+An implementation of sequential and distributed AND/OR Branch-and-Bound and its Breadth-Rotating AND/OR Branch-and-Bound enhancement for combinatorial optimization problems expressed as MPE (max-product) queries over graphical models like Bayes and Markov networks.

 Also implements the following: